-The discount rate used to measure the total pension liability was 7.50 percent.
+The discount rate used to measure the total pension liability was 7.20 and 7.50 percent for years 2018 and 2017, respectively.
 The projection of cash flows used to determine the pension discount rate assumed that contributions from plan members and those of the contributing employers are made at statutorily required rates.

-A single discount rate of 3.85 percent was used to measure the OPEB liability on the measurement date of December 31, 2017.
-This single discount rate was based on an expected rate of return on the health care investment portfolio of 6.50 percent and a municipal bond rate of 3.31 percent.
+A single discount rate of 3.96 and 3.85 percent was used to measure the OPEB liability on the measurement date of December 31, 2018 and 2017, respectively.
+This single discount rate was based on an expected rate of return on the health care investment portfolio of 6.00 and 6.50 percent and a municipal bond rate of 3.71 and 3.31 percent, for years 2018 and 2017, respectively.
 The projection of cash flows used to determine the single OPEB discount rate assumed that employer contributions will be made at rates equal to statutorily required rates.